 Anyway, it’s easy to see why Helms favoured the tortoises.
 By eating in a smaller calorie surplus, they were able to gain muscle three times as leanly:

-Is Bulking/Cutting Faster than Lean Gains?
+Is Bulking/Cutting Faster than Lean Bulking?

 That brings us back to the story of the tortoise and the hare.
-Remember, the hare didn’t lose the race because he was slower, he lost the race because he had to take a break in the middle.
+Remember, the hare didn’t lose the race because he was slower; he lost the race because he had to take a break in the middle.

 - The tortoise group gained 0.7 pounds of fat.